 Nearly 35,000 people have taken this journey since the National Park Service called the journey a “low-risk” endeavor.
 According to various news reports, rangers have never seen the ice caves so popular, but that’s likely because of the massive polar vortex that covered most of the nation in an icy blanket not once but twice this winter.

-Because of the massive cold and accompanying precipitation that the vortex brought, 2014 is one of the most impressive years for formations in the ice caves that has ever been seen.
+Because of the massive cold and accompanying precipitation that the vortex brought, 2014 was one of the most impressive years for formations in the ice caves ever seen.

-Because the ice caves are part of the Apostle Islands National Lakeshore, there are rangers available for emergencies, but no set hours when a visit must take place.
+Because the ice caves are part of the Apostle Islands National Lakeshore, rangers are available for emergencies, but no set hours when a visit must occur.

 Officials recommend daytime trips to the ice caves because of the dangers of the night, such as the bitter cold, but night adventures can happen.
 You can bring your dog on the trip, but you can’t climb on the ice!
 And don’t worry if you hear something like a shotgun blast while on the lake.
 It’s not hunters… it’s the ice shifting underneath your feet!

 One thing is for certain… this is an adventure you’re not going to want to miss!
-Pack your sense of adventure, because visiting the Apostle Islands’ sea caves is definitely an expedition.
-However, with some careful planning and following these directions to the sea caves, you’ll be able to experience this natural wonder for yourself.
+Pack your sense of adventure because visiting the Apostle Islands’ sea caves is definitely an expedition.
+However, with some careful planning and following these directions to the sea caves, you can experience this natural wonder for yourself.

-Now that you’ve been given a few insights into how the Apostle Islands’ sea caves work, it’s time to pack your sense of adventure and get ready for an expedition!
+Now that you’ve been given a few insights into how the Apostle Islands’ sea caves work, it’s time to pack your sense of adventure and prepare for an expedition!
 You’ll be able to experience this natural wonder with careful planning.
-Be sure to follow these directions in order to visit the ice caves successfully.
+Be sure to follow these directions to visit the ice caves successfully.

 Looking to explore even more of the world?
 Subscribe to our free travel newsletter for insider tips on the best places to visit globally!
 Plus, you’ll be the first to know about upcoming promotions and discounts on our exciting travel tours.